The head of a Melbourne training organisation has set up a member-based registration and professional development scheme for aged care workers.

 ACCW, which was launched in Melbourne on Thursday, aims to restore confidence in a sector shaken by royal commission findings of neglect, abuse and poor conditions for the elderly and staff, Ms Lawrence said.

-“The Australian College of Care Workers is an essential solution to the problems identified by the royal commission concerning the aged care workforce – in both the care they provide and the conditions they work in,” said Ms Lawrence, director said.
+“The Australian College of Care Workers is an essential solution to the problems identified by the royal commission concerning the aged care workforce – in both the care they provide and the conditions they work in,” said Ms Lawrence.